saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 -blog page listing all of my posts

--comments sections under each post
+-comments section under each post

 ## General plan
-I'm going to use Jekyll to build the website and GitHub to host it.
-Hosting with GitHub is free, but it's features are somewhat limitted compared to the features of a typical hosting service such as being able to run a program in the backend, or hold comments and posts in a database.
-However, for this project none of those features are actually neccesarry.
-For comments I'm going to use Disqus since it has a familar interface, and as for posts Jekyll allows users to keep blog posts in a folder within a GitHub repository.
+I'm going to use Jekyll to build the website and GitHub Pages to host it.
+Hosting with GitHub is free, but it's features are somewhat limitted compared to the features of a typical hosting service.
+I won't be able to run programs in the background, or use a database to store comments and posts, however, for this project none of those features are actually neccesarry.
+For comments I'm going to use Disqus since it has a familar interface.
+And for posts, Jekyll allows users to keep blog posts in a folder within a GitHub repository.
+I'm going to use Prose.io to write posts since it has good integration with GitHub, but after this project I hope to make a CMS of my own to manage Jekyll.

-{% highlight ruby %}
-def foo
-  puts 'foo'
-end
-{% endhighlight %}
+### Steps:
+1. Make an outline of the different pages in the website

+2. Write the HTML and CSS for each page

+3. Make the website's layout, and typography fluid (similar to responsive, but better)

+4. Split the HTML files into components that will be reused on every page

+5. Set up a GitHub respository with folders and empty files

+6. Make templates that instruct which components to use when generating a page

+7. Insert the commenting system

+8. Set up the custom domain and email forwarding

+9. Add a favicon

+10. Add styling for special Jekyll code such as syntax highlighting for code, and time and date

 ## WordPress vs static sites